 Rabbits.
 Every time you pay a visit to bushes or gorse add one to your total.

 Grouse.
 If you are lucky enough to be playing a course with heather then you could use this to keep a total of everyone’s visits to that pretty but deadly hazard.

-A player hitting a shot from off the green can shout ‘flap’ after he strikes the shot but before the ball bounces the first time.
+When hitting a shot from off the green you can shout ‘flap’ after you strike the shot but before the ball bounces the first time.
 If he then manages to hole out with his next shot he wins one unit.
 If he does not then he loses a unit.
-If the player has called ‘flap’ then his opponents can shout ‘double’ before the ball bounces and this would double the win or loss.
+If you have called ‘flap’ then your opponents can shout ‘double’ before the ball bounces and this would double the win or loss.